 The buyer, seller, or lender can pay for any inspection with most home loans.
-However, VA loans are slightly different since guidelines state buyers cannot pay for the pest inspection.
-Because of this condition, sellers may view a VA loan offer as less appealing than a conventional loan or non-VA loan offer.
+In a relatively recent change to VA policy, home buyers can also.
+For the pest inspection.
 Usually, a pest inspection costs $50 – $280, according to Home Advisor.
 The cost varies by the size of the home and the areas the inspector looks at.
 In some cases, you could receive a discount if you complete a regular home inspection with your pest inspection.
-The Department of Veterans Affairs loosened its guidelines in some states since this seemed to cause concern for some buyers.
-The states that allow veteran buyers to pay for their inspections include:

 VA Loan Termite Inspection Requirements By State

 The VA loan is a government loan, so the termite inspection requirements vary from state to state.
 A few states are called “discretionary” states, where an inspection is only required if the VA appraiser mentions an issue during the process.
 Also, in certain states, the need for a pest inspection depends on your county or parish.
 The discretionary states are: